-The Jonas Brothers Open Up About Their Split And The Drinking Game That Paved The Way For Their Reunion
+The Jonas Brothers Open Up About Their Split, And The Drinking Game That Paved The Way For Their Reunion

 “Can you be nominated for best new artist twice?”
 Kevin joked, though it is certainly a valid question.

-The Jonas Brothers have already seen a considerable amount of success since their united return to the music scene, which began just two months ago with the release of their first new single “Sucker” on March 1.
-As The Inquisitr previously reported, the bop unlocked a new achievement for the band: their first No. 1 track ever.
+The Jonas Brothers have already seen a considerable amount of success since their united return to the music scene, something which began just two months ago with the release of their first new single, “Sucker,” on March 1.
+As The Inquisitr previously reported, the bop unlocked a new achievement for the band — their first No. 1 track ever.

 The tune was followed up by the breezy track “Cool,” and two exciting announcements from the group.
-Another report from The Inquisitr noted that the band recently confirmed that they will “definitely” be going on tour sometime this year, where they will likely be performing songs from their highly-anticipated upcoming album Happiness Begins, which will drop on June 7.
+Another report from The Inquisitr noted that the band recently confirmed that they will “definitely” be going on tour sometime this year, where they will likely be performing songs from their upcoming album Happiness Begins, which will drop on June 7.